alessiofrittoli/server-sent-events/CODE_OF_CONDUCT.md

 This Code of Conduct applies within all community spaces, and also applies when an individual is officially representing the community in public spaces.
 Examples of representing our community include using an official e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline event.

-### Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the project team responsible for enforcement at [coc@vercel.com](mailto:coc@vercel.com).
-All complaints will be reviewed and investigated promptly and fairly.

 All project maintainers are obligated to respect the privacy and security of the reporter of any incident.

 Project maintainers who do not follow or enforce the Code of Conduct in good